Quick Start

 CommandDescription

-launchpod connect <name>Connect to an existing instance terminal
+launchpod connect <name>Open a terminal session on an existing instance

 launchpod listList all your instances

-launchpod status <name>Show instance details, status, and resource usage
+launchpod status <name>Show instance details and resource usage

 launchpod logs <name>View instance logs (-f to follow, -n for line count)